goharbor/website/content/blog/harbor-sig-docs-launch.md

 title: "Announcing the launch of Harbor SIG Docs"
 author:
   name: "Harbor Team"
-description: "Join us for our kickoff during the community meeting February 23, 2022 to help us improve the docs!"
+description: "A new way to help the Harbor community improve docs"
 date: 2022-02-17T12:00:00+04:00
 draft: false
 showPageInfo: true